 40 CFR ... shall mean that section or subsection of the Code of Federal Regulations, Title 40, Protection of Environment, Chapter 1, Environmental Protection Agency as amended by these regulations.
-All references to Title 40 of the Code of Federal Regulations are 40 CFR as of July 1, 2008.
+All references to Title 40 of the Code of Federal Regulations are 40 CFR as of July 1, 2013 unless otherwise specified.

 49 CFR ... shall mean that section or subsection of the Code of Federal Regulations, Title 49, Transportation as amended by these regulations.
-All references to Title 49 of the Code of Federal Regulations are 49 CFR as of October 1, 2008.
+All references to Title 49 of the Code of Federal Regulations are 49 CFR as of October 1, 2013.

-4.0 VARIANCES
+4 VARIANCES